 BROOD Intake Policy

-BROOD's mission is to find loving homes for basset hounds that need rescue help.
-BROOD is a foster-based rescue and does not operate as a ipermanent refuge for unadoptable animals.
+BROOD's mission is to find loving homes for basset hounds and basset mixes that need rescue help.
+BROOD is a foster-based rescue and does not operate as a permanent refuge for unadoptable animals.
 All dogs are accepted on a case-by-case basis.

 The Shelter Referral Form must be completed for all dogs prior to a final intake decision being made by the BROOD Intake Committee, and prior to the dog being physically removed from a shelter by a BROOD volunteer.
 A picture of the dog must also be submitted.